-Most GPS systems have the wrong location.
+Most GPS systems do not have the correct location.

 Beauly Holiday Park is located alonside the river Beauly 1 mile South of Beauly and 10 miles west of Inverness on the A862.
 Watch this video for a tour of the park.

 Beauly is truly in the heart of the Scottish Highlands.
 From Beauly there are many great places to visit on both the west coast and east coast within 1hrs drive.